abzdel/Hugging_Face_AWS_Tutorial/README.md

 ## Step 2: Setting up Deployment Steps

 Choose the Hugging Face model you'd like to be hosted.
-For this project, we'll host our own version of [stable cascade](https://huggingface.co/stabilityai/stable-cascade)
+For this project, we'll host our own version of [DistilGPT2](https://huggingface.co/distilbert/distilgpt2)

 I've split up this process into two files:
 - host.py